chriscm2006/IO-Volunteer-Server/README.md

 A Spring Boot app that take data from sources into HBase.

 ### Requires ###
-HBase running on port 8080.
+HBase running on default port.

 http://hbase.apache.org/0.94/book/standalone_dist.html